kylerobots/kylerobots.github.io/_tutorials/Cpp_1_Unit_Tests.md

 side.
 The first argument for TEST is the name of the test suite while the second is the name of this specific test.
 These will be shown on the result page, so provide good names.

-Then, the function should perform whatever operations it needs to test and comparisons.
+Then, the function should perform whatever operations it needs to test and compare.
 In this case, it is testing for equality between the result and the expected category. `ASSERT_*` tests will stop the particular test if they fail, while `EXPECT_*` will only note the failure and try the rest of the function.